cadet/CADET-Julia/README.md

 CADET-Julia
 ======

-CADET-Julia is a numerical solver for chromatography and is a streamlined and efficient adaption of the more comprehensive [CADET](https://github.com/modsim/CADET) project, and is based on an implementation of the Discontinuous Galerkin Spectral Element Method (DGSEM), similar to the one in CADET.
+CADET-Julia is a numerical solver for chromatography and is a streamlined and efficient adaption of the more comprehensive [CADET-Core](https://github.com/modsim/CADET) project, and is based on a spatial Discontinuous Galerkin Spectral Element Method (DGSEM), similar to the one implemented in CADET-Core.

 Overview
 -------

-[CADET](https://github.com/modsim/CADET) is the foundational C++ project, with a comprehensive codebase and extensive functionality.
+[CADET-Core](https://github.com/modsim/CADET) is the foundational C++ project, with a comprehensive codebase and extensive functionality.
 Recognizing the need for a more accessible and agile solution, this Julia implementation was created.
-It retains the powerful DGSEM but focuses on providing a simplified and readable alternative with reduced functionality.
+It retains the computationally powerful DGSEM but focuses on providing a simplified and readable alternative with reduced functionality.
 Our main targets with this project include
-- **Rapid prototyping:** Whether you are familiar with the original C++ project or exploring CADET for the first time, this Julia implementation is designed for swift experimentation and prototyping, enabling a more agile development workflow.
+- **Rapid prototyping:** Whether you are familiar with the original C++ project or exploring CADET-Core for the first time, this Julia implementation is designed for swift experimentation and prototyping, enabling a more agile development workflow.
 - **Benchmarking:** We leverage the reduced codebase to benchmark the performance of methods implemented in both C++ and Julia.
 The streamlined Julia implementation not only enhances efficiency but also allows for the exploration of improved performance, e.g., through alternative time integration methods.
 Additionally,  the two code bases can be used for mutual verification, reinforcing our confidence in the correct solution of the problem.

-For more details about the original CADET, we refer to the [webpage](https://cadet.github.io/master/index.html#).
+For more details about the CADET-project, including the original CADET-Core, we refer to the [webpage](https://cadet.github.io/master/index.html#).

 Getting started